DiepLau/learn-git/C/README.md

-How to use Cmake?
+#How to use Cmake?
 A step by step guide :)

-#1.
+##1.
 Create a folder with the file "CMakeLists.txt"
-Copy Paste this Code in:

 	# define the minimum cmake version